-The devil is really in the details with these cookers, as all of the electric plugin models we looked at essentially work the same way.
-You add water to a hot plate, poke a small hole in each egg, place the eggs on an elevated rack, close the lid, and press on.
+The devil is really in the details with these cookers, as all the electric plug-in models essentially work the same way.
+Add water to a hot plate, poke a small hole in each egg, place the eggs on an elevated rack, close the lid, and press on.
 What separated them were little details that made the process more streamlined.
 The Dash Rapid was the highest scorer in this metric.
-We found that the handle attachment that lets you remove the hot egg tray without burning your fingers to be the best.
-Perhaps the easiest to use device was the Easy Eggwich microwavable option, which from the time it takes to open the fridge and grab an egg, takes less than two minutes to get a scrambled egg on your plate.
+We found the handle attachment (which lets you remove the hot egg tray without burning your fingers) to be the best.
+Perhaps the easiest device to use was the Easy Eggwich microwavable option — from the time you open the fridge and grab an egg, it takes less than two minutes to get a scrambled egg on your plate.

-While many of the devices functioned similarly, it was often small issues that separated the pack.
-The Elite Cuisine came with a malfunctioning buzzer that is supposed to let you know when the eggs are done, but the buzzer in our test model didn't function, so it was anyone's guess when the eggs might be done.
+While many of the devices functioned similarly, small issues often separated the pack.
+The Elite Cuisine supposedly comes with a buzzer to alert you when the eggs are done, but the buzzer in our test model didn't function, so it was anyone's guess when they were ready.
 With the Chefman, the little details like the cumbersome twist-lock closures and the lack of metrics on the measuring cup made the user experience less quality than the high performers.
 The high performers didn't necessarily wow us with unique features but consistently did the job they were supposed to do without us noticing any setbacks.

 The Cuisinart was the worst performer in this metric, primarily because you can't nest all of the accessories inside of it.
 Not only do you have to find space for its semi-large footprint, but you also have to have the drawer space to stash away its small parts.

 When it comes to versatility, we were looking at how many different uses each device has.
-The majority of the electric models could all make boiled eggs, poached eggs, omelets, and steamed vegetables.
+Most electric models could make boiled eggs, poached eggs, omelets, and steamed vegetables.
 The Dash Deluxe was the most versatile in that it could cook the largest quantity of eggs of all styles.
 The machine was also big enough to steam more than just a tiny serving of veggies.
-Surprisingly, we found the Sistema Easy to double as a great microwavable ready, to-go container.
+Surprisingly, the Sistema Easy doubled as a great microwavable ready, to-go container.

 The Dash Sous Vide egg cooker was one of the least versatile egg cookers we tried.
 While it excelled at making egg bites, that was really it.
-In a similar fashion, both of the microwavable egg cookers were rather limited in their cooking functions.
+Similarly, both microwavable egg cookers were rather limited in their cooking functions.

-While convenience is essential when it comes to the cooking process, we wanted to know if the clean up was just as convenient.
+While convenience is essential to the cooking process, we wanted to know if the clean-up was just as convenient.
 The silicone cooking cups from the Dash Sous Vide egg maker were effortless to clean.
 After popping out the egg bites, there was hardly any residue left in the cups.
-The Easy Eggwich and the Sistema models were also very easy to wipe clean.
+The Easy Eggwich and Sistema models were also very easy to wipe clean.

 The worst performer was the Cuisinart egg poaching tray.
 We found that the egg would stick somewhat significantly and be hard to clean with small and deep holes.

 Quality of Cooked Eggs

-Perhaps one of the most important factors to take into account is how good the eggs actually came out.
-While it took some figuring to finally get the water levels right for all of the electric egg cookers, once that was dialed, they all performed pretty similarly.
-None of the different plugin devices really stood out as far as how easy the eggs were to peel and if they all came out to a consistent level of doneness.
+Perhaps one of the most important factors to consider is how good the finished product is.
+While it took some figuring to finally get the water levels right for all of the electric egg cookers, they all performed similarly once that was dialed.
+None of the different plug-in devices really stood out as far as how easy the eggs were to peel and if they all came out to a consistent level of doneness.

-The larger plugin devices, the Dash Deluxe and the Chefman, did have trouble cooking eggs in the bottom and top racks at the same speed.
-The eggs on top were often slightly undercooked as compared to the bottom rack.
+The larger plug-in devices, the Dash Deluxe and the Chefman, had some trouble cooking eggs in the bottom and top racks at the same speed.
+We found that the eggs on top were often slightly undercooked compared to the bottom rack.

-After researching the best egg cookers available in 2020, we honed in on nine different models to find out which device could serve up the best eggs.
-We systematically tested each device to determine the ease of use, storability, versatility, cleanability, and the quality of the cooked eggs.
-Taking into account the size of devices and their respective costs, we hope to help guide you in finding the golden egg that's right for your needs and kitchen space.
+After scouring the market for the best egg cookers available, we honed in on ten different models to determine which could deliver the best eggs.
+We methodically put each model to the test to determine its ease of use, storability, versatility, cleanability, and quality of the cooked eggs.
+We took into account size and price to deliver the most helpful information to guide you in finding the golden egg for your needs and kitchen space.

 — Buck Yedor